ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 # Faction Action + Status by Start of game
 **Emile**
 Actions:
+	- Spoke with Ansom a good bit regarding his sister.
+Also began talking about the potential shared words between Captain Ansom and Ophelia Reed.
+	- Visited Bark and Buzzard for a little carousing.
+Got some information regarding ongoing events.
+		- A stray pilgrimage went off early.
+		- Silver Order knights went out looking for it.
+		- No one has yet returned or will be likely expected to, but the Hooded Lanterns are readying a party to go looking for people.
+	-
 Standing:
 - Amethyst Academy: Indifferent, business relationship.
 - Falling Fire: Indifferent.
 	- Interested in Emile.
 	- Lucretia Mathias has noted him.
-- Hooded Lanterns: Indifferent, almost allies.
+- Hooded Lanterns: Associates, almost allies.
 (Positive)
 	- Favorable to Emile.
+Emile talked with Ansom a good bit but Ansom has yet to fully trust him.
 - Queen's Men: Adversaries.
 - Silver Order: Indifferent.
 (Positive leaning)

 **Levi**
 Actions:
+	- Stole the pocket watch of Jupiter Jack, which is very dear to him.
+Jupiter Jack is probably going to do some mean nasty shit to him as a result.
 Standing:
 - Amethyst Academy: Indifferent, almost allies.
 (Neutral until visiting Outer City)
 - Falling Fire: Indifferent.
 - Hooded Lanterns: Indifferent.
 (Negative leaning.)
-- Queen's Men: Indifferent, almost allies.
-(Contingent on Gold delivery to well)
+- Queen's Men: Indifferent, almost allies but enemies brewing.
+(Contingent on Gold delivery to well) (Jupiter Jack antagonizing)
 - Silver Order: Indifferent.

 **Mobius**
 Actions:
+	- Shared some bonding with James Ockman.
+	- Burned Kramer emotionally.
+	- Curried favor for the Amethyst Academy.
 Standing:
 - Amethyst Academy: Allies.
 (Positive Leaning)
 - Falling Fire: Indifferent.